GALAS LGBTQ+ Armenian Society

 GALAS LGBTQ+ Armenian Society (formerly Gay and Lesbian Armenian Society) is one of the first LGBTQIA+ rights non-governmental organizations founded by Armenian Americans.
 GALAS was founded in 1998 and is headquartered in West Hollywood, California.
 Its mission is to serve and support the needs of lesbian, gay, bisexual, transgender and queer individuals of Armenian descent, to promote their human rights protection, and to advocate for the change of public policy around LGBTQ+ issues.

-Organization

 GALAS is a 501(c)(3) non-profit organization.
-GALAS runs various programs and provides a wide range of services to members of the LGBT community, including emergency response, mental health resources, cultural events, and educational resources.

-Leadership

-GALAS' Board of Directors is the governing body of the organization.

 History

 1990s

 In 1998, GALAS was founded in Los Angeles County, California.

 In January 1999, GALAS held its first election to fill the seven seats on the newly created Board of Directors, and the original organizational bylaws were ratified.

 2000s

 In 2001, members of GALAS joined members of Q-Hye in San Francisco to form the first Armenian contingency ever to march in the San Francisco Pride parade.
 In total, 25 members of both organizations carried banners and Armenian flags down Market Street.

 In 2002, GALAS participated for the first time in Los Angeles Pride, where the organization hosted an information booth featuring Armenian music, pictures, and maps of Armenia.
 Volunteers handed out informative brochures about GALAS, Armenian history, and gay Armenian life.

 In 2007, following the assassination of journalist Hrant Dink in Istanbul, GALAS hosted a panel discussion featuring reexamining the social and political environment in Turkey.
 Participants included Armenian National Committee of America Community Relations Director Haig Hovsepian.
 During the question and answer session, the audience discussed their concerns regarding Armenian Genocide recognition.

 In 2008, Herbert Hoover High School in Glendale, California planned a Day of Silence commemoration to recognize how LGBT+ youth have been "silenced" by harassment and bullying in schools.
 In response to an ensuing local campaign to keep children out of school on that day, Haig Boyadjian, then the President of GALAS, wrote a letter to the editor of the Glendale News-Press, stating "We want to state unequivocally that the handful of Armenian parents who were vitriolic in their opposition to the Day of Silence do not represent the entire Armenian community.
 Homosexuality not only exists, it exists within the Armenian community.
 The members of gay and lesbian society are the children and grandchildren of the Armenian community.
 We are lesbian, gay, bisexual and trans-gender and there is nothing wrong with us."